'Quicker buses' scheme could mean greater congestion at Banbury's busiest junction as lanes would be merged

 The changes, under a plan named ‘Banbury Bus Service Improvement Scheme’ would mean three-lane roads into Bridge Street from the M40 would be reduced to two and a two-lane route from George Street to Concorde Avenue/Lower Cherwell Street would be reduced to a single lane.

-When Concord Avenue was established in the 1980s, linking Oxford Road to the M40 south of the town, it was designed to be a town centre bypass, with optimised traffic lights to allow through-traffic to flow without impedance.
+When Concord Avenue was established in the 1980s, linking Oxford Road to the M40, it was designed to be a town centre bypass, with optimised traffic lights to allow through-traffic to flow without impedance.

 The new proposal would mean ‘normal’ congestion from the Spiceball roundabout and Lower Cherwell Street towards the Bridge Street./Middleton Road junction traffic lights will undoubtedly be made worse.

-Traffic trying to avoid the queues may opt to take the Horsefair/Banbury Cross route to the Oxford Road adding to problems at the Warwick Road traffic lights.
+Traffic trying to avoid the queues may opt to take the Horsefair/Banbury Cross route adding to problems at the Warwick Road traffic lights.

 The scheme would be funded largely by a Government bus service improvement plan (BSIP) whose core aims are to ‘improve bus journey times and reliability’.
 Planning contributions from developments in Banbury would make up the rest.